kennethd/kennethd.github.io/_posts/2019-04-11-genealogy-research.markdown

 and their granddaughter Hannah Beach m.
 Eliphalet Parker Sr.

-Richard is thought to be the grandson of Sir Hugh Plat, who was baptised 3 May 1552 at St. James' Garlich Hythe, and knighted by James I at Greenwich on 22 May 1605.
+Richard is thought to be the grandson of Sir Hugh Plat, who was baptised 3 May 1552 at St. James' Garlich Hythe, and knighted *in consideration of his services as an inventor* by James I at Greenwich on 22 May 1605.
+Sir Hugh authored many books, scientific and literary.

 Richard was enrolled among the first settlers of Milford, CT, 20 Nov 1639.

 ## Price, Patrick &amp; Mary Folin; emig. from Ireland 1850
-*KLD's 3rd great-grandparents from the Parker line*
+*KLD's 3rd great-grandparents via the [Parker line](/genealogy/parker/2019/04/10/parker-research.html)*

 Patrick Price and Mary Folin were married in Sept 1837 in County Galway, Ire., they had three children: Christopher (b.
 1839; m.
 Catherine McDonald),